-You want to get away from the Renaissance?
+Do you want to get away from the Renaissance?
 You can then delve even deeper into the past of Italy.
-The archaeological museum of the city is open every Monday from 2pm-7pm.
+The archaeological museum of the city is open every Monday from 2 pm-7 pm.
 It contains many masterpieces such as this Etruscan tomb (above), which dates back to the 4th century B.C.
 It still features its famous Chimera de Arezzo, a bronze lion resembling a human, as well as scenes depicting battling Amazons.
 Ask for help if the upstairs section is locked.

 Amazing frescoes at Palazzo Vecchio and Machiavelli’s office

-The Palazzo Vecchio is an impressive, medieval fortress which was once the capital of the Florentine Republic.
+The Palazzo Vecchio is an impressive, medieval fortress that was once the capital of the Florentine Republic.
 Why not visit the Palazzo Vecchio to see what’s inside?
-Open from 9am-7pm on Mondays, the Palazzo Vecchio includes the sumptuously-decorated rooms of the Medici family; Machiavelli’s office; Donatello’s Judith and Holofernes; and the famed Salone dei Cinquecento, where Leonardo da Vinci and Michelangelo were meant to have a fresco face-off–but where Vasari painted over their attempts.
+Open from 9 am-7 pm on Mondays, the Palazzo Vecchio includes the sumptuously-decorated rooms of the Medici family; Machiavelli’s office; Donatello’s Judith and Holofernes; and the famed Salone dei Cinquecento, where Leonardo da Vinci and Michelangelo were meant to have a fresco face-off–but where Vasari painted over their attempts.
 The original frescoes of the masters are still being hidden behind Vasari’s, but there is much debate about this!

 The Palazzo Vecchio is priced at EUR6 for adults, EUR4.50 if you are aged 18-25 or over 65, and EUR2 for children 4-17.
-A family ticket costs EUR14 to 2 adults and 2 children, or EUR16 to 2 adults and 3 children.
+A family ticket costs EUR14 for 2 adults and 2 children, or EUR16 for 2 adults and 3 children.

 Orsanmichele is a museum that is only open on Mondays

-Via Arte della Lana is where you will find the church, and the museum of Orsanmichele.
-The museum is open Monday through Friday, 10am-5pm on weekdays, and the church 10am-5pm on weekends.
+Via Arte Della Lana is where you will find the church and the museum of Orsanmichele.
+The museum is open Monday through Friday, 10 am-5pm on weekdays, and the church is 10 am-5 pm on weekends.

 Santa Maria Novella Museum and Santa Maria Novella Church

-Piazza Santa Maria Novella is home to the museum, and Santa Maria Novella church.
-Museum entrance is EUR2.70, church entrance is EUR3.50.
+Piazza Santa Maria Novella is home to the museum and Santa Maria Novella church.
+The museum entrance is EUR2.70, church entrance is EUR3.50.

 Do you need a break from the hustle and bustle of city life?
 You might be in luck.
 The Boboli Gardens, the huge, formal gardens at the Palazzo Pitti are open every Monday, except the first and last Mondays of each month.
 The garden is filled with stunning landscaping and the Grotta di Buontalenti, an odd Mannerist grotto filled with sculptures.

-The Boboli Gardens are open from 8:15am to close at 4:30pm Nov.-Feb. at 5:30pm March and October when DST ends.
-They also close at 6:30pm April, May and Sept. and Oct. at 7:30pm.
+The Boboli Gardens are open from 8:15 am to close at 4:30 pm Nov.-Feb. at 5:30 pm March and October when DST ends.
+They also close at 6:30 pm in April, May, and Sept., and Oct. at 7:30 pm.
 Entry costs EUR7 and includes entry to the Silver Museum.
 Costume Gallery, Porcelain Museum, and Bardini Gardens.
 EUR3.50 for E.U.
 Citizens between the ages of 18 and 25.

-Piazza San Lorenzo is home to the library, and the basilica .
+Piazza San Lorenzo is home to the library and the basilica.
 The Basilica of San Lorenzo ticket costs EUR3.50, while the library costs EUR3 and EUR2.50.
-The Medici Chapels, located at Piazza Madonna degli Aldobrandini, cost EUR6 adults, EUR4 for E.U.
+The Medici Chapels, located at Piazza Madonna degli Aldobrandini, cost EUR6 for adults, and EUR4 for E.U.
 Citizens between the ages of 18 and 25 are eligible for free admission to the E.U. citizens aged 18 to 65.